Wireless gate intercoms

 Next, you have to connect your gate’s release system with the intercom base station.
 This step varies depending on your gate’s existing locking system.
 Gates that already use electronic locking systems are easier to hook up to a wireless intercom.

 After your release mechanism and base station are connected, the last step is to install substations wherever you need them.
-On the other hand, you can skip this step entirely if you choose an intercom that allows residents to use their smartphones as substations.
+On the other hand, you can skip this step entirely if you choose an intercom that allows residents to use their smartphones as gate openers.

 ButterflyMX Gate Intercom System